habibseifzadeh/deploy-laravel-apps/README.md

 4. As I mentioned, the script is easy to use, and it can be executed with minimum software and hardware requirements.

 # How to use
 To use the script, you must set a couple of variables at the beginning of the script once.
-Then, whenever you would like to to deploy your Laravel application, you should issue the command:
+Then, whenever you would like to deploy your Laravel application, you should issue the command:

 ```bash
 ./update-app
 ```

-Since the script has been written in bash programming, the user has to use shells that support *bash* if they would like to use the script in Windows operating system.
+Since the script has been written in bash, the user has to use shells that support *bash* if they would like to use the script in Windows operating system.
 I myself use it in Git bash without any problem.

 ## Contact